Wreath Macdonald polynomials as eigenstates: Introduction

 \subsection{Statement of the main theorem}

 The aforementioned commutative algebra sits inside a larger structure: the quantum toroidal algebra $U_{\qqq,\ddd}(\ddot{\mathfrak{sl}}_\ell)$.
 To see why this larger structure is natural to consider in this setting, let us revisit \cite{BezFink}.
 Generalizing Haiman's seminal proof of the Macdonald positivity conjecture, the authors of \textit{loc. cit.} construct $\ZZ/\ell\ZZ\wr\Sigma_n$-equivariant bundles on cyclic Nakajima quiver varieties whose fibers at torus-fixed points are representations of $\ZZ/\ell\ZZ\wr\Sigma_n$ satisfying the definition of the wreath Macdonald polynomials.
-The main takeaway for us is that this matches wreath Macdonald polynomials with fixed-point classes in torus-equivariant K-theory of the cyclic quiver varieties.
+The main takeaway for us is that this matches wreath Macdonald polynomials with fixed-point classes in torus-equivariant K-theory of cyclic quiver varieties.
 On these K-theory groups, Varagnolo and Vasserot had previously constructed an action of $U_{\qqq,\ddd}(\ddot{\mathfrak{sl}}_\ell)$ \cite{VVCyclic}.

 The quantum toroidal algebra contains two copies of the quantum affine algebra $U_\qqq(\dot{\mathfrak{gl}}_\ell)$, called the vertical and horizontal subalgebras.
 Each of them in turn contains a rank $\ell$ Heisenberg subalgebra, which we also call vertical and horizontal.
-In the construction of Varagnolo-Vasserot, it is obvious that the fixed point classes diagonalize the \textit{vertical} Heisenberg subalgebra, which commutes in this case.
-Work of Nagao \cite{NagaoK} identifies the module obtained in \cite{VVCyclic} with the $q$-deformed fermionic Fock space $\mathcal{F}$ of \cite{KMS}.
-Thus, we can shave off the geometry and say that in this fermionic module, the diagonalization problem is figured out, although it is not clear how to directly situate the representation theory of $\ZZ/\ell\ZZ\wr\Sigma_n$ in this picture.
+In the construction of Varagnolo-Vasserot, it is obvious that the fixed point classes diagonalize the \textit{vertical} Heisenberg subalgebra.
+Work of Nagao \cite{NagaoK} identifies this K-theoretic module with the $q$-deformed fermionic Fock space $\mathcal{F}$ of Kashiwara-Miwa-Stern \cite{KMS}.
+Thus, we can shave off the geometry and say that in this fermionic module, one has a commutative algebra of operators and its diagonal basis, although it is not clear how to directly situate the representation theory of $\ZZ/\ell\ZZ\wr\Sigma_n$ in this picture.